 Other important projects over the years have included the first Gypsy Moth Symposium in 1982; entrance and pool plantings at the YMCA; support of the Little Sewickley Creek Watershed Association, the Sewickley Commercial Development Corporation, and Ohio riverfront design projects; landscaping around the Sewickley Community Center, the Edgeworth and Sewickley community buildings, the post office, the library, the municipal parking areas, and D.T.
 Watson Hospital.

 In 1997, the Council recognized that many individuals in the community, who were not members of a garden Club, shared our mission and wished to participate in the ongoing efforts of the Council.
 The name of the organization was changed to the Sewickley Civic Garden Council to create a broader base of involvement.

-The Council, which is currently comprised of six garden clubs including the Edgeworth Garden Club, Garden Club of Allegheny County, Grapevine Garden Club, Little Garden Club, Trowel & Error Garden Club and Village Garden Club as well as Nature Guides Riverfront Park and the Little Sewickley Creek Watershed Association, continues to stimulate interest and influence action toward preserving and improving the appearance of the Sewickley area, Last year, the Council help its first annual Garden Tour and Gala and it was a very successful fundraiser.
-The money raised will continue to fee back into the beautification projects for the Sewickley area.
+The Council, comprised of four garden clubs including Grapevine Garden Club, Little Garden Club, Trowel and Error Garden Club, Village Garden Club, as well as Sustainable Sewickley, continues to stimulate interest and influence action toward preserving and improving the appearance of the Sewickley area.